 A romance scammer will inevitably move forward at dizzying speeds.
 They’d go from connecting with you to professing their love to you in a matter of days or weeks.
 This is because they want to strip you of your money before you can make sense of what’s happening.
 And then, move on to their next target.

 Whenever you start a new relationship or start dating someone online, insist on taking things slow.
-If the other person is not ready to match your place, don’t be afraid to move on.
+If the other person is not ready to match your pace, don’t be afraid to move on.
 This is the best way to outsmart a romance scammer and save yourself from a fake relationship.

 6. Don’t share financial details/passwords